Fire Safety Building Regulations

 Generally, the Building Code of Australia specifies in what parts and/or types of buildings the essential fire safety measures are required.

 Council can require that fire safety measures be installed in existing buildings under a fire safety order.
-In the case of a new building, addition, or change the use of an existing building, Council or the Principal Certifying Authority (PCA) will specify what measures are required to be installed in a building.
+In the case of a new building, addition, or change the use of an existing building, Council or the Principal Certifier (PC) will specify what measures are required to be installed in a building.

 A Fire Safety Certificate would have been required if any of these measures were installed or applied to your building from 1 July 1988.